20 Business Casual Outfits for Women [Ideas & Inspiration]

 A Pop Color: The pop color is the color that adds that final touch to an outfit, and usually the part that most women neglect.
 Typically, the pop is the smallest percentage of the outfit like jewelry, shoes, scarves, belts, etc. The pop color always complements the accent color, either tonally or as a great contrast shade.

 To translate it to an outfit example, my gray pants are the base color, the sweater is the accent color, and the scarf is the added pop of color.
-When putting together, your next outfit consider how your separates act as neutrals or pops of color.
+When putting together, your next outfit considers how your separates act as neutrals or pops of color.

 Style Tip: If you try on a blouse or dress and it fits like a glove, but something still feels off, it’s probably the color.